 Each gear type was selective for particular species, age classes, and length groups.
-Passive gears, such as fyke nets and trap nets, generally collected fewer fish. fyke nets collected younger and smaller species; while the trap nets collected larger adult fish.
-Active gears, such as electrofishing and trawling, collected the greatest numbers of fish.
-Electrofishing, successful in the marsh, sampled a wide variety of age classes, species, and length This gear was inefficient in collecting demersal groups. fish such as darters and large evasive predatory fish such as bass.
+Passive gears, such as fyke nets and trap nets, generally collected fewer fish.
+The fyke nets collected younger and smaller species; while the trap nets collected larger adult fish.
+Active gears, such as electrofishing and trawling, collected the greatest fish.
+Electrofishing, successful in the marsh, numbers of sampled a wide variety of age classes, species, and length This gear was inefficient in collecting demersal groups. fish such as darters and large evasive predatory fish such as bass.
 Trawling was used to sample only in Section 3.
 This gear was particularly efficient at capturing large numbers of young and small fish, as well as adults of sluggish species.
-The greatest numbers of fish collected in Section 3 with the use of the trawl (Table 7).
+The greatest numbers of fish were collected in Section 3 with the use of the trawl (Table 7).

-Analyses of variance of CPE's were performed by species and gear type to detect differences among assemblage sections (1 and 2 only), dates, or day/night electrofishing. day/night electrofishing CPE's Differences in nonsignificant (P>0.05).
-Significant differences in CPE's between Sections 1 and 2 (P<0.05) and among dates were detected only for the Summer and Resident Assemblages.
+Analyses of variance of CPE's were performed by species assemblage and gear type to detect differences among sections (1 and 2 only), dates, or day/night electrofishing. day/night electrofishing Differences in CPE's were nonsignificant (P>0.05).
+Significant differences in CPE's between Sections 1 and 2 (P<0.05) and among dates (P<0.05) were detected only for the Summer and Resident Assemblages.
 For the spotfin shiner (Summer Assemblage) there were significant differences in fyke net CPE's between Sections 1 2 and among dates.
-The section differences did not emerge from the analysis of electrofishing CPE's probably because sample sizes (catches) were low.
-The Resident Assemblage, which consisted of the rock bass, johnny darter, Iowa darter, banded killifish, brown bullhead, pumpkinseed, mimic shiner, golden shiner, yellow perch, bluntnose minnow, largemouth bass, smallmouth bass, brook silverside, and sand shiner, significant differences among also exhibited electrofishing collections by date of capture (P<0.05).
+The section differences did not and emerge from the analysis of electrofishing CPE's probably because sample sizes (catches) were low.
+The Resident Assemblage, which consisted of the rock bass, johnny darter, Iowa darter, banded killifish, brown bullhead, pumpkinseed, mimic shiner, golden shiner, yellow perch, bluntnose minnow, largemouth bass, smallmouth bass, brook silverside, and sand shiner, also exhibited significant differences among electrofishing collections by date of capture (P<0.05).